adityamane765/zkRoute/BLOCKERS.md

 ### 2. Gemini API key appeared in chat history

-**What it blocks.** Nothing functional — but the key `AIzaSy…rf7Y` was pasted in chat and now lives in your conversation logs.
+**What it blocks.** Nothing functional — but the key was pasted in chat during this session and now lives in conversation history.
+Treat it as compromised.

 **Fix.**